Guillaume-da/Guillaume-da/README.md

 ### Hi there 👋, my name is Guillaume
 #### I am a Frontend Developer from France

-My favorite framework is React, my favourite lenguage is JS with Typescript, I like to work with styled components or Tailwind but I am a Sass lover too.
+My favorite framework is React, my favorite lenguage is JS with Typescript, I like to work with styled components or Tailwind but I am a Sass lover too.
 I also have some backend skills and I'm thinking learn Node JS.

 Welcome !